Gossip Girl Creator on Those Very Special Hanukkah Cameos, Blair's Location Reveal

 HBO Max’s “Gossip Girl” brought over several characters from the original CW series on Episode 10, including Blair Waldorf’s (Leighton Meester) widely beloved housekeeper (and actual BFF) Dorota (played by Zuzanna Szadkowski).

-Dorota’s surprise appearance came during an installment packed with cameos, as it featured a Hanukkah dinner at the home of Cyrus Rose (Wallace Shawn) and Blair’s mother, Eleanor (Margaret Colin), husband Vanya (Aaron Schwartz), who used to work as the van der Woodsen’s doorman, and their two young children Anna and Leo — who were both babies when the six-season run of the first “Gossip Girl” ended.
+Dorota’s surprise appearance came during an installment packed with cameos, as it featured a Hanukkah dinner at the home of Cyrus Rose (Wallace Shawn) and Blair’s mother, Eleanor (Margaret Colin).
+Among those in attendance were Dorota, who is no longer a housekeeper for the family, her husband Vanya (Aaron Schwartz), who used to work as the van der Woodsen’s doorman, and their two young children, Anna and Leo, who were both babies when the six-season run of the first “Gossip Girl” ended.

 “I loved that so much.
 I knew I wanted to do that from way back when I first pitched the show, I knew Dorota had to be in it,” HBO Max’s “Gossip Girl” creator Joshua Safran told TheWrap of the guest spot in Episode 10, which launched along with Episodes 11 and 12, the final two of Gossip Girl” Season 1, on Thursday.
 “Like, there was just no way without Zuzanna [Szadkowski].
 And I remember DM-ing Zuzanna being like, ‘Don’t worry, you’ve got to come back.’
 And Zuzanna was like, ‘Happily!’
 And then Hanukkah, because we were doing all the holidays, was a no-brainer.
 And then it just fell into place, having Cyrus be Gideon’s entertainment lawyer makes total sense.”